Meet Father Paul English, CSB

 After he was ordained, he served in the Hispanic ministry at Ste.
 Anne de Detroit parish before following in the footsteps of his early mentor, Father Trovato, working in campus ministry at St. John Fisher College for 10 years.
 “I found it to be a tremendous ministry and helpful to me and hopefully the young people,” he said.

-Before he became director of novices, his only experience in initial formation had been from his own experience.
-He has been participating in ForMission, a two-year program provided to those involved in religious formation in preparation for his role as director of novices.
-“The program’s presentations on spiritually in religious life have been helpful in understanding my role in serving the congregation and knowing which areas to emphasize within the novitiate.”
+Before he became director of novices, his only experience in initial formation had been his own time in formation.
+To prepare, he participated in ForMission, a two-year program provided to those involved in religious formation.
+“The program’s presentations on spiritually in religious life have been helpful in understanding my role in serving the Congregation and knowing which areas to emphasize within the novitiate.”